Organ donation (taking from a living person)

 • Results that can be expected from the transplant for the recipient

-• Possibly, conditions of a cross-donation, in particular on the possibility of using an organ taken from a deceased person.
+• Possibly, conditions for a cross-donation, in particular on the possibility of using an organ taken from a deceased person.

 FYI

-The healthcare facility in which the sample is intended provides you with a list of the sites where this expert committee sits.
-You have to choose from that list where the committee will meet.
+The healthcare facility in which the sample is intended to be taken will provide you with a list of the sites where this expert committee is located.
+You have to choose from this list the place where the committee will meet.

 Collection of the donor's written consent

 You must, on your own initiative, express your consent in writing before the President of the Court or a magistrate appointed by him.
-You can reverse your decision at any time.
+You can reconsider your decision at any time.

 You can apply to one of the following courts:

-• The location of the health facility where the levy is intended
+• The location of the health facility where the sample is intended to be taken

 • The location of the health facility where the recipient is hospitalized